 Prof.

-dr hab.
-Katarzyna Paprzycka-Hausman e-mail: kpaprzyckam@łpauwkr.paedukr.papl Kierownik Zakładu Epistemologii / Head of the Department of Epistemology Wydział
+kpaprzyckam@łpauwkr.paedukr.papl Kierownik Zakładu Epistemologii / Head of the Department of Epistemology Wydział Filozofii / Faculty

-of Philosophy Uniwersytet
+of Philosophy Uniwersytet Warszawski

-Warszawski / University of Warsaw |
+of Warsaw |

 |

-Praca naukowa / Research Responsybilizm w sporze o internalizację
+Praca naukowa / Research

-działań (Semper
+internalizację działań (Semper

 2017) O możliwości antyredukcjonizmu (Semper 2005) Doktorat / Dissertation: Social Anatomy of Action.
-Toward a Responsibility-Based Account of Agency (Univ. of Pittsburgh, 1997) Teksty on-line / On-line papers / .
-Current work on Academia.edu . / Publons Poznań Studies in the Philosophy of the Sciences and the Humanities (Redaktor naczelny / Editor-in-chief) Dydaktyka / Teaching
+Toward a Responsibility-Based Account of Agency (Univ. of Pittsburgh, 1997) CV Teksty on-line / On-line papers / .
+Current work on Academia.edu . / WOS Poznań Studies in the Philosophy of the Sciences and the Humanities (Redaktor naczelny / Editor-in-chief) Dydaktyka / Teaching

 |